Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- Phoenix's 82 games this season have gone over this contest's total of 224.5 points 45 times.
+- In 41 games this season, Phoenix and its opponents have scored more than 225.5 combined points.

-- Phoenix has an average point total of 225.2 in its contests this year, 0.7 more points than this game's over/under.
+- Phoenix has had an average of 225.2 points in its games this season, 0.3 fewer than this matchup's total.

-- So far this season, the Suns have compiled a 43-38-0 record against the spread.

-- Phoenix has won 36, or 73.5%, of the 49 games it has played as the favorite this season.
+- Phoenix has entered the game as favorites 49 times this season and won 36, or 73.5%, of those games.

 Clippers Betting Records & Stats

-- The Clippers have been underdogs in 30 games this season and have come away with the win nine times (30%) in those contests.
+- The Clippers have been chosen as underdogs in 30 games this year and have walked away with the win nine times (30%) in those games.

 - Los Angeles has not won as an underdog of +260 or more on the moneyline this season in three games with those odds or longer.